-When do products fall under the Low Voltage Directive, when under the Machinery Directive?
+When are products regulated by the Low Voltage Directive, when by the Machinery Directive?

-If electrical products are machines at the same time, two directives are also in principle suitable.
+If electrical products are machines at the same time, two directives are also suitable.
 Which of them actually applies is clearly regulated.

-When a machine was mainly exposed to electricity hazards, it fell exclusively within the scope of the Low Voltage Directive.
+When a machine mainly posed electricity hazards, it fell exclusively within the scope of the Low Voltage Directive.
 This approach led to uncertainties among users, which could not be completely eliminated by the explanations given in the guideline on the Low Voltage Directive.

-The distinction is made in the new Machinery Directive 2006/42/EC, which has been in force since 29 December 2009, by the exclusion of certain groups of electrical products from the scope of application.
+The distinction is made in the new Machinery Directive 2006/42/EC, which has come into effect since 29 December 2009, by the exclusion of certain groups of electrical products from the scope of application.
 Article 1 (2) excludes the following electrical products:

 k) electric and electronic products of the following types, as covered by Directive 2014/35/EU of the European Parliament and of the Council on the reconciliation of the legislations of the Member States relating to electrical equipment designed for use within certain voltage limits: